Sitecore-Community/Sitecore-Mvc-Contrib/README.md

 This project extends the basse MVC functionality introduced in Sitecore 6.6, providing a set of common classes and helpers that you may need while using Sitecore MVC.

-## Building

-* Place your `Sitecore.Kernel.dll`, `Sitecore.Mvc.dll` and the `Sitecore.Logging.dll` assmeblies in the `\lib` directory.
-* Run `.\build`  from the root of the checkout folder to invoke an automated debug build of the project.
-The outputs from this automated build are detailed in the build folder `README.md` file.

 ## Requirements

 * .NET Framework 4

+* Visual Studio 2010 with NuGet Package Manager extension installed.

+    Ensure that the Package Restore checkbox has been ticked in the NuGet Package Manager Options dialog.

 * MVC 3

 * Sitecore v6.6 or above.
 MVC also need to be configured (see docs or SDN for more info).

+## Building

+* Place your `Sitecore.Kernel.dll`, `Sitecore.Mvc.dll` and the `Sitecore.Logging.dll` assmeblies in the `\lib` directory.

+* Run `.\build`  from the root of the checkout folder to invoke an automated debug build of the project.
+The outputs from this automated build are detailed in the build folder `README.md` file.

 ## Installation